mlte-team/mlte/docs/docs/mlte_property_resources.md

 # MLTE Property Resources

 *Properties* are characteristics of the trained model, the procedure used to train it (including training data), or its ability to perform inference.
-This section gives more detail and background on each property within MLTE.
+This section gives more detail and background on each property within `MLTE`.
 The properties are organized into three categories:

 - Functionality
 - Robustness